eumagnun/wp-modernization-demo/README.md

 ````
 exit
 ````
 Now lets enable the external connection to MariaDb.
-Add the following lines to the file /etc/mysql/my.cnf
+Add the following lines at the end of file /etc/mysql/my.cnf
 ````
 skip-networking=0
 skip-bind-address